Cumbrian dialect: Norse influence

-A far stronger influence on the modern dialect was Old Norse, spoken by Norwegian settlers who probably arrived in Cumbria in the 10th century via Ireland and the Isle of Man.
-The majority of Cumbrian place names are of Norse origin, including Ulverston from Ulfrs tun ('Ulfr's farmstead'), Kendal from Kent dalr ('valley of the River Kent') and Elterwater from eltr vatn ('swan lake').
-Many of the traditional dialect words are also remnants of Norse settlement, including beck (bekkr, 'stream'), laik (leik, 'to play'), lowp (hlaupa, 'to jump') and glisky (gliskr, 'shimmering').
+A far stronger influence on the modern dialect was Old Norse, spoken by Norse and/or Norse-Gael settlers who probably arrived on the coasts of Cumbria in the 10th century via Ireland and the Isle of Man.
+Many Cumbrian place names in or near coastal areas are of Norse origin, including Ulverston from Ulfrs tun ('Ulfr's farmstead'), Kendal from Kent dalr ('valley of the River Kent') and Elterwater from eltr vatn ('swan lake').
+Many of the traditional dialect words are also remnants of Norse influence, including beck (bekkr, 'stream'), laik (leik, 'to play'), lowp (hlaupa, 'to jump') and glisky (gliskr, 'shimmering').

-Old Norse seems to have survived in Cumbria until fairly late.
-A 12th-century inscription found at Loppergarth in Furness bears a curious mixture of Old English and Norse, showing that the language was still felt in the south of the county at this time, and would probably have hung on in the fells and dales (both Norse words) until later.

-Once Cumbrians had assimilated to speaking English, there were few further influences on the dialect.
+Once Cumbrians had assimilated to speaking Northumbrian English, there were few further influences on the dialect.
 In the Middle Ages, much of Cumbria frequently swapped hands between England and Scotland but this had little effect on the language used.
 In the nineteenth century miners from Cornwall and Wales began relocating to Cumbria to take advantage of the work offered by new iron ore, copper and wadd mines but whilst they seem to have affected some local accents (notably Barrow-in-Furness) they don't seem to have contributed much to the vocabulary.

 The earliest recordings of the dialect were in a book published by Agnes Wheeler in 1790.
 The Westmoreland dialect in three familiar dialogues, in which an attempt is made to illustrate the provincial idiom.
 There were four editions of the book.
 Her work was later used in Specimens of the Westmorland Dialect published by the Revd Thomas Clarke in 1887.